Utz Claassen

 Utz Claassen (born May 7, 1963 in Hannover) is a German manager, management consultant, entrepreneur, investor and author.
 He has held senior management positions in some of Germany’s most prominent companies such as Volkswagen and EnBW.

+In 2023, the Hanover public prosecutor's office began investigations into suspicion of delaying bankruptcy at Syntellix and later also into fraud against Claasen.
+A number of former employees sued and are suing Claasen for unpaid wages at the Hanover Regional Court (as of September 2024).

 Education

 In 1980 Claassen earned his high school diploma (Abitur) after skipping two grades with a grade point average of 0.7 (close to the highest value possible on the German scale).
 As this was the best diploma score a high school student had hitherto achieved in Germany, he was invited to the German ARD (broadcaster) TV show "Auf Los geh's los".

 Claassen studied economics at Leibniz University Hannover and at Oxford University.
 From 1986 to 1987, he served as the President of all post-graduate students at Magdalen College and of the entire University of Oxford.
 In 1985 and 1989, respectively, he obtained his master's degree (Diplom) and his Doctorate at the University of Hannover with distinguished grades each.